 Friends of the Southern Wadandi group are working with our Shire to find ways to progress construction of the Wadandi Trail, hopefully from Augusta to Karridale.
 There is plenty of rehab, weed wacking and "finding the trail" to be done!
 If you would like to get involved, or come on a Wadandi Wander, please get in touch!
-Email: augusta\acda@yahoo.com
+Email: augusta_acda@yahoo.com from day one.

-FIRE AWARE ARTIFICIAL TURF ALTERNATIVES:

-Did you know that artificial turf is one of the most environmentally UNfriendly products available these days?
-It takes a gazillion vears to break down, and sends microplastics into the environment almost from day one.
+FIRE AWARE ARTIFICIAL TURF ALTERNATIVES: Did you know that artificial turf is one of the most environmentally UNfriendly products available these days?
+It takes a gazillion years to break down, and sends microplastics into the environment almost or WALGA's, here: